chainspace/chainspace-prototype/initial-observations.md

 Run this script to start eight server replicas (nodes):

 ```
+cd chainspace
 ./contrib/core-tools/easystart.mac.sh
 ```

-`ls` to check eight folders 'chainspacecore-X-Y' got generated, one for each server.
+`ls` to check eight folders 'chainspacecore-X-Y' were generated, one for each server.

 It's possible to track each server's logs.
 In a separate console tab, run the following to display for the first server in the first shard: